Send parcel to Sri Lanka

 How can I track my Parcel?

-With our tracking option you can monitor your Parcel from the collection to Italy to delivery to Sri Lanka.
+With our tracking option you can monitor your Parcel from the collection in Italy to the delivery to Sri Lanka.
 Enter the shipping number on our tracking page.

 How much does it cost to send a Parcel to Sri Lanka?